maurosorrentino/ECS-HA-website/README.md

 - Implement and test the App Deployment Pipeline (ECR + ECS update)
 - Check everything is working as expected
 - Make / attach to GitHub Actions a role with less permissions
-- Make docker images upload pipeline
 - Make pipeline that runs tests on PR raise
-- Enable Route 53 & ACM resources once a custom domain is purchased
+- Enable Route 53 & ACM resources once a custom domain is purchased (optional)

 ## Notes for Reviewers